nabeen/linebot-kotlin/README.md

 # linebot kotlin

-This application is a LINE BOT written in Kotlin running on AWS Lambda.
+This application is a LINE BOT written in Kotlin running on AWS Lambda, and used [Serverless Framework](https://serverless.com/framework/)

 And based on [moritalous/linebot\-serverless\-blueprint\-java](https://github.com/moritalous/linebot-serverless-blueprint-java).